 I reserve the right to decline projects that are below standard or am uncomfortable with.
 If you wish to replicate someone else's work, consider going to their source.

 Offering original, unique, bespoke, custom, fineline, freehand and coverup & repair tattooing.

 I work alone and never stop tattooing for the phone or the door, as each client deserves my undivided attention, as you will when in my chair.

 Please do not show up early.
-If you arrive with time to spare, please find some way to occupy yourself.
+If you arrive with time to spare, find some way to occupy yourself.
 You will be expected at the time set for your appointment.
 Until then, I'm either finalizing another project or preparing for your arrival.

-The night before, don't drink, and do get a good night's sleep.
+The night before, don't drink, and get a good night's sleep.
 Have something to eat an hour or two before getting worked on.
 Being tired, stressed, hungry, or worn out is not conducive to the process.

 Deposits are not refundable or transferable.